Kaimuki, Hawaii

 please see the Visitor Services staff or contact Events and Membership Manager

-Raina Fujitani at (808) 440-9008 for more information.
+Raina Fujitani at (808) 440-9008 for more information. - Volunteerism: When you donate your time and

 curiosity to the Waikiki Aquarium, you are rewarded with diverse and challenging

-opportunities to help make a difference!
+opportunities to help make a difference!- Education

 – Docents provide on-site presentations and tours to elementary school